WILLIAM R. SUMMERHILL

 Brazil, Latin America, Economic History, Atlantic History

-He has been a visiting professor at the École des Hautes Études en Sciences Sociales, and held multiple appointments at Departamento de Economia of the Universidade de São Paulo, most recently in 2014 with another stint coming up in 2015.
+He has been a visiting professor at the École des Hautes Études en Sciences Sociales, and in the Departamento de Economia of the Universidade de São Paulo.
 He was a visiting research scholar at the Escola de Pós-Graduação em Economia of the Fundação Getúlio Vargas (EPGE-FGV), and a National Fellow at the Hoover Institution.
 The National Science Foundation, the U.S. Department of Education, the Social Science Research Council, the American Council of Learned Societies, and the National Endowment for the Humanities have supported his research.
 He has presented invited talks at the Universidade de São Paulo, EPGE-FGV, the Instituto de Estudos de Política Econômica/Casa das Garças, and the Pontifícia Universidade Católica do Rio de Janeiro, among other Brazilian universities, as well as the Banco de la República (the central bank of Colombia).
 At present he is completing a book on slave traders and the fiscal origins of institutional change at the time of independence in Brazil.
 He is co-editor of the Revista de Historia Económica.

-He spent 1997 in Bosnia-Herzegovina, where he was responsible for the U.S. Army component of a joint program with USAID to reconstruct war-damaged local infrastructure in ways that elicited compliance with the Dayton peace accords.
+Before taking up a career in research and teaching (and occasionally after) he served as an Army paratrooper.
+In Bosnia-Herzegovina he was responsible for the U.S. Army component of a joint program with USAID to reconstruct war-damaged local infrastructure in ways that elicited compliance with the Dayton peace accords.

 "Latin American Economies: Globalization and History," April 24-25, 2009, sponsored by the UCLA Latin America Institute, the Center for Economic History, and CIDE